WOAI (AM)

-WOAI (1200 kHz) is a commercial AM radio station in San Antonio, Texas, which airs a news/talk format.
-It is owned and operated by locally based iHeartMedia, Inc., and is that company's flagship station.
-Studios are located in the Stone Oak neighborhood in Far North San Antonio.
-Its non-directional antenna transmitter site is off Santa Clara Road in Zuehl, Texas.
+WOAI (1200 kHz) is a commercial radio station in San Antonio, Texas, which airs a news/talk radio format.
+It is owned and operated by iHeartMedia, Inc. With iHeart's headquarters in San Antonio, WOAI is the company's flagship station.
+The station's studios are in the Stone Oak neighborhood in Far North San Antonio, and its transmitter site is off Santa Clara Road in Zuehl.

-WOAI promotion refers to the station as the "50,000 Watt Blowtorch" of South Texas.
-It is a Class A clear-channel station, broadcasting fulltime at the U.S. maximum power of 50,000 watts.
-In the daytime, WOAI covers most of Central and South Texas, providing at least secondary coverage as far north as the Waco suburbs and as far south as Corpus Christi.
-With a good radio, WOAI's nighttime signal reaches much of the United States and Mexico, and parts of central Canada.
+WOAI uses the moniker "The 50,000 Watt Blowtorch of South Texas."
+It is a class A, non-directional clear-channel station, broadcasting full-time at the U.S. maximum power of 50,000 watts.
+During the day, WOAI covers most of Central and South Texas.
+WOAI's nighttime signal reaches much of the United States and Mexico, and parts of central Canada.
 However, it is strongest in the central United States.
-WOAI audio streaming is also available through iHeartRadio.

-Programming

-WOAI airs a mix of local and nationally syndicated talk shows.
-Weekdays begin with San Antonio's First News with Charlie Parker, followed by Glenn Beck, The Clay Travis and Buck Sexton Show, Sean Hannity, Michael Berry (based at co-owned KTRH Houston), The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
-Joe Pagliarulo, known on the air as "Joe Pags", hosts a syndicated talk show in PM drive time based at WOAI.
-Weekends feature syndicated hosts Kim Komando and Bill Cunningham.

-The station is the flagship for the San Antonio Spurs basketball radio network, and also airs Texas Longhorns football.

 History

+Early years

-WOAI was first licensed on September 14, 1922, to the Southern Equipment Company in San Antonio.
-The call sign was randomly assigned from a sequential list.
-Although currently the Mississippi River is used as the dividing line between western "K" and eastern "W" call letters, prior to January 1923 the dividing line was located at the Texas-New Mexico border, and stations licensed earlier were allowed to keep their original call signs.
-Both co-owned WOAI-TV, and briefly WOAI-FM, were later also allowed to use this call sign, and WOAI and WOAI-TV are currently the westernmost stations with "W" call signs.
+WOAI received its commercial broadcasting license on September 14, 1922.
+It was owned by the Southern Equipment Company in San Antonio.
+The call letters were randomly assigned from a sequential list.
+Although currently the Mississippi River is used as the dividing line between "K" call signs in the West and "W" call letters in the East, prior to January 1923 the dividing line was along the Texas-New Mexico border, and stations licensed earlier were allowed to keep their original call signs, including WOAI.
+Co-owned WOAI-TV, and briefly WOAI-FM, were later also allowed to use this call sign.
+WOAI and WOAI-TV are currently the westernmost stations on the North American continent with "W" call letters.